ibm-cloud-docs/vpc/bare_metal_server_manage.md

 ### Viewing your bare metal servers by using the UI
 {: #viewing-bare-metal-server-ui}

 You can view the summary of all bare metal server on the bare metal server page, or you can click an individual server name to view details and make changes.
-From the details page, you can also view the associated network interface, access its subnet, change the network bandwidth on Sapphire Rapids servers, and reserve or delete a floating IP address.
+From the details page, you can also view the associated network interface, access its subnet, change the network bandwidth on Sapphire Rapids (x3 and x3d) servers, and reserve or delete a floating IP address.

 Adjustable network bandwidth for Sapphire Rapids bare metal servers is a beta feature that is available for evaluation and testing purposes.
 {: beta}